rondhi/Streamerbot-WebConfigurator/README.md

 ### Why Not Use It?

 * Adds a dependency on the WebSocket server, which not all users may have set up.
-If the configurator can't connect, it will pop up a help page to guide the user through setting it up, but nothing is foolproof.
+The configurator will try to guide them to get it turned on and set up correctly, but nothing is foolproof.
 * You don't want your configuration kept in Streamer.bot global variables.
 * Your configuration data is too complex to represent as a set of individual values.